GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: GLOV

-\subsecvb The meta-prompt (\cf~Appendix Figure~\ref{fig:meta-prompt}) is responsible for driving the iterative prompt optimization.
-Specifically, it consists of $3$ distinct parts, which are described as follows:
+\subsecvb The LLM prompt (\cf~Appendix Figure~\ref{fig:meta-prompt}) is responsible for driving the iterative prompt optimization.
+It consists of $3$ distinct parts, which are described as follows:

 \textbf{System prompt} is a generic set of instructions that describe the task of the LLM.
-It helps a user to find the optimal prompts, improving the downstream task accuracy.
-The system prompt remains static for the entire optimization run.
+It helps a model to find the optimal prompts, improving the downstream task accuracy (or reducing ASR).
+The system prompt remains static for the entire optimization.

 \textbf{Task description} is dynamically changing at each optimization step.
 It consists of a description of what is included in the main body of the prompt, \eg what is expected from the LLM (\ie a prompt), a downstream task name, task description, quantity (and actual) best and worst prompt templates as in-context examples, with their associated fitness, obtained through~\eqref{eq:purity}.